First-of-its-Kind Sustainability Framework Empowers Data Centre Industry to Take Control of Sustainability Goals

 Data Centre Sustainability Metrics Drive Sustainability Strategy

-Tracking and reporting on standardised sustainability metrics helps drive internal team alignment improvements and increases transparency for external stakeholders, including customers and regulators.
+Tracking and reporting on standardized sustainability metrics helps drive internal team alignment improvements and increases transparency for external stakeholders, including customers and regulators.
 Implementing this framework also allows data centre operators to:

 Schneider Electric works with leading technology companies and colocation providers to design, build, operate, and maintain facilities.
 It is the only digital partner that offers solutions for power, building, IT, and sustainability facets of the business.

-To learn more about the framework and enable your sustainable growth, download the Guide to Sustainability Metrics for Data Centres, today.
+To learn more about the framework and enable your sustainable growth, download the Guide to Sustainability Metrics for Data Centers, today.

 Schneider’s purpose is to empower all to make the most of our energy and resources, bridging progress and sustainability for all.
 We call this Life Is On.

 Our mission is to be your digital partner for Sustainability and Efficiency.
 We drive digital transformation by integrating world-leading process and energy technologies, end-point to cloud connecting products, controls, software and services, across the entire lifecycle, enabling integrated company management, for homes, buildings, data centers, infrastructure, and industries.